Skip to content

 npm

-Then modify the index.ts you just created.
+Then modify the index.ts file you created earlier.
 Every time you activated an adapter plugin instance, a new bot instance would be created:

 index.ts